Pittsburgh vs. New Hampshire NCAA Football Odds, Plays and Insights | September 25, 2021

 New Hampshire Stats and Trends

-- So far this season New Hampshire has one win against the spread.
+- New Hampshire has one win against the spread in three games this year.

-- This year the Wildcats have zero turnovers, four fewer than the Panthers have takeaways (4).
+- The Wildcats have turned the ball over zero times, four fewer times than the Panthers have forced turnovers (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.